- How to Approach Content

 Since guest posting is no longer the spammy, devil-may-care practice it once was, placing the actual link within your content will likely be your biggest challenge.

-You can obviously link to your website in your author bio, but it may be a no-follow which won’t improve your rankings.
-It also may not be practical if you’re working on a clients’ site.
+You can obviously link to your website in your author bio, but it may be no-follow, which won’t improve your rankings.
+It also may not be practical if you’re working on a client’s site.

-And a bio link isn’t as valuable as an in-content link, especially when the in-content link adds value to the content.
+And a bio link isn’t as valuable as an in-content link—especially when the in-content link adds value to the content itself.

 So let’s take that a step further: